 What Is Credit Card Churning?

 You might have noticed that many credit cards offer some pretty great perks for signing up with them.
-Cash-back credit cards often offer hundreds of dollars in bonuses or rewards credit cards giving away tens of thousands of points, all for signing up and usually spending a certain amount in the first few months you have the card.
+Cash-back credit cards often offer hundreds of dollars in bonuses, and rewards credit cards give away tens of thousands of points, all for signing up and spending a certain amount in the first few months you have the card.

 Of course, while credit card churners aren’t wrong about the potential of grabbing hundreds of dollars in rewards and cash back at no additional cost, it’s also not something to be undertaken lightly.
 Credit card debt is dangerous, and taking it on without a clear, executable plan for paying it off before you get hit with interest charges could be the first step down a long path of financial ruin.

 Credit card churning might work for you if you have the right qualities, expectations and understanding of the process.
 But for many people, it’s just a bad idea.

 Who Credit Card Churning Is Right For

 First, a successful churner needs to be very organized.
 If you aren’t interested in making spreadsheets and carefully tracking every penny you spend and scheduling payments well ahead of time, churning is pretty clearly not for you.
 In fact, it could be a total disaster.
 If you can’t follow the rules, diligently and without exception, you should reconsider.

 Beyond that, you also need to be sure that your normal monthly spending is enough to make it worthwhile.
 If you would have to manufacture spending — spending money you wouldn’t otherwise spend on things you don’t need — to hit the minimum necessary to unlock the biggest bonuses, you’re doing much more harm than good to your finances.